apache/flink/README.md

 ### Run your first program

-Similar to other data processing systems, we’re going to run the famous “Word Count” example aka the “Hello World” of Big Data.
+We will run a simple “Word Count” example.
-The easiest way to start Stratosphere on your local machine is the local-mode:
+The easiest way to start Stratosphere on your local machine is so-called "local-mode":

 	./bin/start-local.sh